Texas One-Day Fishing License: Cost, Rules & Where to Buy

 On-Site Park Offices

-Although park offices vary by site, you can buy a one-day fishing license there for immediate use—$11 for Texas residents and $16 for non-residents—and staff can answer questions about freshwater versus saltwater endorsements and applicable regulations.
+Park offices can sell you a one-day fishing license for immediate use.
+Residents pay $11 and non-residents pay $16.
+Staff can also answer questions about freshwater versus saltwater endorsements and local regulations.

-You’ll get face-to-face assistance from park services staff who process the permit, verify ID, and clarify applicable fishing regulations at that location.
-One-day permits purchased on-site are valid for public freshwater or saltwater fishing depending on the type you select.
+You’ll get face-to-face help from staff who can verify your ID, process the permit, and clarify any rules specific to that location.
+One-day permits purchased on-site are valid for the water type you select.

-• Relief: you’re ready to fish the same day.
+• Speed: You’re ready to fish the same day.

 Tips for Planning a Single-Day Fishing Trip in Texas